-Borrego Solar cuts task time in half with Smartsheet for Salesforce
+Borrego Solar cuts task time in half with Smartsheet Salesforce Connector

 Learn why Borrego Solar chose Smartsheet to gain better project insight and control, connect with Salesforce, list tasks, track delays, and capture milestones for multiple projects simultaneously.